Bryce-Stabenow/blog/src/content/blogs/php-stan-carbon-rule.md

 ### Creating Our Rule

-Now we need to just write our rule.
+Now we need to write our rule.
 We want to check if we have an import from `Carbon` that is not using `CarbonImmutable`.
 If we have no errors, we return an empty array.
 If we do have errors, we need to return a `RuleErrorBuilder` which is part of PHP Stan.

 <br />

-Here's our finished rule!
+Here's what our finished rule looks like:
 ```php
 // App\Support\phpstan\NoCarbonImports.php
 namespace App\Support\phpstan;